bolt/docs/source/internals.md

 The 'db' object is a Doctrine Database Abstraction Layer object.
 Use it to query "stuff" in the database.
-Because of the DBAL, you don't need to worry about whether the site is set up as MySQL, Postgres or SQLite.
+Because of the DBAL, you don't need to worry about whether the site is set up as MySQL, PostgreSQL or SQLite.
 Just make sure to use SQL/DQL that Doctrine understands.
 For more information, see this page on the Doctrine DBAL:
 [Data Retrieval And Manipulation](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/data-retrieval-and-manipulation.html)